 The Skullcandy Dime 3 True Wireless are the next generation of the Skullcandy Dime 2 True Wireless.
 These wireless in-ears have a sleek and lightweight design that builds on the previous generation by introducing handy new features, like Bluetooth multi-device pairing and AI-assisted noise handling technology, at a wallet-friendly price.
 However, this comes at the expense of other useful features like companion app compatibility and an auto-off function.

-The Skullcandy Dime 3 are good for commuting and travel use.
+The Skullcandy Dime 3 are decent for commuting and travel use.
 Their lightweight and portable design means you can easily stow them in a bag, and their carry case can even be attached to a keychain.
 They're also reasonably comfortable, and while their eight-hour continuous battery life won't get you through the longest journeys, another two charges are available from the case.
 Their control scheme isn't the most intuitive to use on the go.

 The Skullcandy Dime 3 are great for sports and fitness.
 These lightweight and portable buds have a reasonably comfortable fit and will stay in your ears while running or hiking.
 They're also rated IPX4 for protection against water splashes.
 However, while the control scheme allows you to input a wide range of commands, it's not the most intuitive to memorize and use while exercising.

-The Skullcandy Dime 3 are decent for office use.
-They're reasonably comfortable, and their in-ear design does a fair job of isolating you passively against office chit-chat.
+The Skullcandy Dime 3 are okay for office use.
+They're reasonably comfortable, and their in-ear design does a passable job of isolating you passively against office chit-chat.
 Their battery life performance can get you through an average workday without recharging from the case, and Bluetooth multi-point is useful if you want to connect two devices while working.
 The integrated mic's poor recording quality means they're not the best choice for online meetings.

 The Skullcandy Dime 3 have a high latency performance when connected via Bluetooth, so they're unsuitable for wireless gaming use.